NeoSpark314/godot_oculus_quest_toolkit/README.md

 Important Note: At runtime the child Control will be re-parented under the canvas.
 So if you need to access control nodes from code you need to use `find_node(...)` and can not rely on an absolute node path.

+**OQ_UI2DLabel_IPD.tscn**: A `OQ_UI2DLabel` with a script attached that checks and displays the current IPD

 **OQ_UI2DLabel.tscn**: A world space label to show static text.

 **OQ_UI2DLogWindow.tscn**: A world space quad that will show the text log messages that were printed using the `vr.log_info(str)`, `vr.log_warning(str)` and `vr.log_error(str)` functions.

+**OQ_UI2DVRSettings.tscn**: A helper dialog that exposes some VR settings for easy change at runtime.
+The intended use-case is to be able to check the impact of
+(performance) settings live fixed foveated rendering at runtime.
+Best attached as a child to a controller to have it available where needed.

 ### OQ_Helpers
 **OQ_VisibilityToggle.tscn**: A node that will toggle the visibility of it's child based on a controller button.
 Use this